YehudaKremer/msix/README.md

 [![pub package](https://img.shields.io/pub/v/msix.svg?color=blue)](https://pub.dev/packages/msix) [![MSIX toolkit package](https://img.shields.io/github/v/tag/microsoft/MSIX-Toolkit?color=blue&label=MSIX-Toolkit)](https://github.com/microsoft/MSIX-Toolkit) [![issues-closed](https://img.shields.io/github/issues-closed/YehudaKremer/msix?color=green)](https://github.com/YehudaKremer/msix/issues?q=is%3Aissue+is%3Aclosed) [![issues-open](https://img.shields.io/github/issues-raw/YehudaKremer/msix)](https://github.com/YehudaKremer/msix/issues)

 # Msix
-MSIX is a Windows app package format that combines the best features of MSI, .appx, App-V, and ClickOnce to provide a modern and reliable packaging experience. ([microsoft docs](https://docs.microsoft.com/en-us/windows/msix/))
+[MSIX] is a Windows app packaging format from Microsoft that combines the best features of MSI, .appx, App-V, and ClickOnce to provide a modern and reliable packaging experience.

-This package is a command-line tool that create Msix installer from your flutter windows-build files, making this step easy and quick.
+This package offers a command line tool for creating MSIX installers from your Flutter app, making it easy to [publish your app to the Microsoft Store] or host it on a website.

 ## :clipboard: Install

-In your `pubspec.yaml`, add `msix` as a new dependency:
+In your `pubspec.yaml`, add the `msix` package as a new [dev dependency] with the following command:

 ```console
 PS c:\src\flutter_project\> flutter pub add --dev msix